kaaydin/eduatar-chatbot/README.md

 ### Conclusion

 This project establishes a foundational proof of concept in the application of LLMs for educational chatbots.
 Further research and development are required to optimize the performance and utility of such systems.

+---

+For more details, please see the [report](https://github.com/kaaydin/eduatar-chatbot/blob/main/report/nlp-report-final.pdf)